 For children, minimize stuffed animals and other soft toys in the bedroom—they become havens for dust mites.
 Look for machine washable stuffed toys.
 Clean those that can’t be washed with a damp cloth, then put in the dryer on a high setting to kill dust mites.

-Carpets: A Haven for Allergens
+Carpets: A Haven for Allergens in the Bedroom

 The American Academy of Allergy, Asthma & Immunology (AAAAI) recommends replacing carpets with hard flooring, since carpets are notorious for trapping allergens and exacerbating symptoms.